SangTheInnovator/DevOps-with-docker/README.md

-# DevOps-with-docker
+# DevOps-with-Docker

-The course provides an introduction to container technologies, with a particular focus on Docker and container orchestration using Docker Compose.
+This course provides an introduction to container technologies, with a particular focus on Docker and container orchestration using Docker Compose.

-## Part 1